el-esnawy/el-esnawy/README.md

 🔭 I’m currently working on a news aggregation that beats Google News.
 Still in progress.
  I am also doing some other stuff that I will share here soon enough.

-🌱 I’m currently learning React Native, Django nd Framer Motion
+🌱 I’m currently learning advanced Nodejs & AWS

 👯 I’m looking to collaborate on with any person on their personal or professional project

-🤔 I’m looking for help with getting a job at Facebook...oops..sorry Meta.

 📫 Feel Free to reach me at: mr.mesnawy@gmail.com